psycedelicAI/high-security-facility-concept/FAQ.md

 ### Is there anything genuinely new here?

-The repository’s novelty is in how it combines familiar security ideas into a broader physical trust architecture: contextual trust, zone meaning, movement interpretation, degraded operations, reviewability, and survivability as one coherent model.
+The repository’s novelty is in how it combines familiar security ideas into a broader physical trust architecture: contextual trust, zone meaning, movement interpretation, degraded continuity, reviewability, and survivability as one coherent model.

 ### Is this a fixed or finished model?